cosmingugoasa/crypto-profit-tracker-telebot/README.md

 ## Description
 Telegram Bot used to check your profit on BSC based shitcoins.
 Keeps track of users/investments and coins/tokens via json files.
-Gathers info via scraping on different sites and returns your profit (total value of your wallet - investment) in Euro.
+Gathers info via scraping on different sites and returns your profit (total value of your wallet - investment) in Euro or USD.

 ⚒ **C O M M A N D S** ⚒"